 The essence of a bicycle gearing system is to adjust the gear ratio to adapt to different cycling conditions and speed requirements.
-Gear ratio is the ratio between the front and rear gears, which determines how many revolutions the rear wheel rotates when the pedal rotates one revolution.
-By adjusting the size of the front and rear gears, the relationship between the strength and speed required during riding can be changed.
-Larger front and smaller rear gears increase ride resistance but provide more incredible speed, while smaller front and giant rear gears reduce drag but reduce speed.
+Gear ratio is the ratio between the front and rear gears, which determines how many rounds the rear wheel rotates when the pedal rotates 1 round.
+By adjusting the size of the front chainring and rear sprocket, larger front chairing with more teeth and smaller rear cassette sprocket with less teeth increase ride resistance but provide more incredible speed, while smaller front chainring and bigger rear sprockets doesn’t need that much output power but reduce speed.
 This change allows riders to cope easily on different terrain and slopes, both climbing and maintaining high speed.
+Then how to use bike gears so that your cycling could be more efficient?

 Suppose you’re using a 3-disc chainring system and a 12-disc rear sprocket assembly system.
 In the 3-disc chainring system, we named it chainring # 1 to chainring # 3 from left to right (from chairing with fewer teeth to chainring with more teeth).
 Similarly, in the 12 disc rear sprocket assembly system, we named 12 sprockets from left to right (from sprocket with more teeth to sprocket with fewer teeth) as sprocket # 1 to sprocket # 12.